Slopes of eigencurves over boundary disks: Automorphic forms for a definite quaternion algebra

 \subsection{Eigencurve for $D$}

-It is clear that $S^{D, \dagger}(U;\kappa)$ is (potentially) orthonormalizable (see \cite[\S 10]{buzzard}, or imitate Lemma~\ref{L:explicit space of automorphic forms}).
+It is clear that $S^{D, \dagger}(U;\kappa)$ satisfies Buzzard's property (Pr) (see \ref{S:CM eigencurve}), by an argument similar to \cite[\S 10]{buzzard} or imitate Lemma~\ref{L:explicit space of automorphic forms}.
 The action of the $U_p$-operator on $S^{D, \dagger}(U; \kappa)$ is nuclear by \cite[Lemma~12.2]{buzzard}.
 So the construction in Subsection~\ref{S:CM eigencurve} applies with $S = S^{D, \dagger}(U; \kappa)$ to give a spectral curve over $\Max(A)$.
 The construction is clearly functorial in $A$ and hence defines a spectral curve $\Spc_D$ over $\calW^{<r_m}$.
 As explained in \cite[Section~13]{buzzard}, the construction for different $m$ also glues over small weight disks and hence gives rise to a spectral curve $\Spc_D$ over the entire weight space $\calW$.

-The Jacquet-Langlands correspondence above can be made into $p$-adic families.
+The Jacquet--Langlands correspondence above can be made into $p$-adic families.
 By \cite{chenevier}, there is a closed immersion $\Spc_D^\mathrm{red}\hookrightarrow \Spc^\mathrm{red}$, where the superscript means to take the reduced subscheme structure.\footnote{Rigorously speaking, \cite{chenevier} proves the result for eigencurves; but the spectral curves, when taking the reduced scheme structure, are exactly the images of the eigencurves after forgetting the tame Hecke actions.} Therefore, it is natural to expect that Conjecture~\ref{Conj:CM-conj} holds for $\Spc_D$ in place of $\Spc$.
 Conversely, knowing Conjecture~\ref{Conj:CM-conj} for $\Spc_D$, it is quite possible to infer a lot of information regarding $\Spc$ via the comparison \cite{chenevier}.